nikitavoloboev/data/programming-languages/javascript/js-libraries/js-libraries.md

 - [events-to-async](https://github.com/azu/events-to-async) - Treat EventEmitter-like object using Async/Await and Async Iterator.
 - [gfxrlz](https://github.com/magcius/gfxrlz) - Modern-styled, low-level graphics API for the web.
 - [PCUI Graph](https://github.com/playcanvas/pcui-graph) - JavaScript library for creating node-based graphs.
+- [Detect It](https://github.com/rafgraph/detect-it) - Detect if a device is mouseOnly, touchOnly, or hybrid, and if the primary input is mouse or touch. ([Web](https://detect-it.rafgraph.dev/))
+- [zen-observable](https://github.com/zenparsing/zen-observable) - Implementation of Observables for JavaScript.

 ## Links